eheydrick/aws-cleaner/README.md

 terminated.
 A production install would start it with upstart or similar.

+### Logging

+By default aws-cleaner will log to STDOUT.
+If you wish to log to a specific file add a `log` section to the config.
+See [`config.yml.sample`](config.yml.sample) for an example.

 ### Webhooks

 AWS Cleaner can optionally make an HTTP request to a specified endpoint.
 You can